unaihuete93/Tecnun-AIFun-2024/Labs/lab01.md

 In this exercise, you'll get started with Azure AI Services by creating an **Azure AI Services** resource in your Azure subscription and using it from a client application.
 The goal of the exercise is not to gain expertise in any particular service, but rather to become familiar with a general pattern for provisioning and working with Azure AI services as a developer.

-## Clone the repository in Visual Studio Code

-You'll develop your code using Visual Studio Code.
-The code files for your app have been provided in a GitHub repo.

-> **Tip**: If you have already cloned the **mslearn-ai-services** repo, open it in Visual Studio code.
-Otherwise, follow these steps to clone it to your development environment.

-1. Start Visual Studio Code.
-2. Open the palette (SHIFT+CTRL+P) and run a **Git: Clone** command to clone the `https://github.com/MicrosoftLearning/mslearn-ai-services` repository to a local folder (it doesn't matter which folder).
-3. When the repository has been cloned, open the folder in Visual Studio Code.
-4. Wait while additional files are installed to support the C# code projects in the repo, if necessary

-    > **Note**: If you are prompted to add required assets to build and debug, select **Not Now**.

-5. Expand the `Labfiles/01-use-azure-ai-services` folder.

-Code for both C# and Python has been provided.
-Expand the folder of your preferred language.

 ## Provision an Azure AI Services resource